Qsymia, the simply convenient choice for weight management.

 Qsymia can cause an increase in serum creatinine that reflects a decrease in renal function (glomerular filtration rate).
 In phase 3 trials, peak increases in serum creatinine were observed after 4 to 8 weeks of treatment.
 On average, serum creatinine gradually declined but remained elevated over baseline creatinine values.
 The changes in serum creatinine (and measured GFR) with short-term Qsymia treatment appear reversible with treatment discontinuation, but the effect of chronic treatment on renal function is not known.
 Therefore, measurement of serum creatinine prior to starting Qsymia and during Qsymia treatment is recommended.
 If persistent elevations in creatinine occur while taking Qsymia, reduce the dose or discontinue Qsymia.

 Serious skin reactions (Stevens-Johnson Syndrome [SJS] and Toxic Epidermal Necrolysis [TEN]) have been reported in patients receiving topiramate.
-Qsymia should be discontinued at the first sign of a rash, unless the rash is clearly not drug-related.
-If signs or symptoms suggest SJS/TEN, use of this drug should not be resumed and alternative therapy should be considered.
+Qsymia should be discontinued at the first sign of a rash, unless the rash is clearly not drug related.
+If signs or symptoms suggest SJS/TEN, use of this drug should not be resumed, and alternative therapy should be considered.
 Inform patients about the signs of serious skin reactions.

 The concomitant use of alcohol or central nervous system (CNS) depressant drugs (e.g., barbiturates, benzodiazepines, and sleep medications) with phentermine or topiramate may potentiate CNS depression or other centrally mediated effects of these agents.
 Therefore, avoid concomitant use of alcohol with Qsymia.